sunoopy/HierFed/README.md

 # Hierarchical Federated Learning with Edge Servers

-This repository implements a hierarchical federated learning system where clients are distributed across multiple edge servers in a grid-based topology.
+This repository implements a Hierarchical Federated Learning(HFL) system where clients are distributed across multiple edge servers in a grid-based topology.
 The implementation uses a CNN model and supports various datasets (MNIST, CIFAR-10, CIFAR-100) for training in a federated setting.

 The system implements a two-level hierarchical federated learning approach: